 Experience definitely plays a role in your proficiency as a physician.
 Sure, you spent hours and hours in training, but some things can only be learned when you're out there working as an attending.

-If you're working part-time, especially as a young physician, it'll take you a longer time to gain significant experience in your field.
+If you're working part-time, especially as a young physician, it'll take you a long time to gain significant experience in your field.
 The more you are exposed to, the better physician you'll likely be.
 Seeing as new medical advances and diseases are being discovered all of the time, it is always important to be as up-to-date as possible for our patients.

 If your field is very technical, you definitely perform a procedure a certain amount of times to gain and maintain proficiency.
 You might've heard it said that it takes practicing something 10,000 times to really become an expert at it.
 Well, if you're working part-time it just might take you a lot longer to get those repetitions in.